devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 In your last deliverable you manually built the JWT Pizza frontend, copied it into a branch, and pushed it to GitHub pages.
 While this process works, it has several problems.

 1. **Slow**: It requires a human to execute a series of steps.
 That slows down your ability to move quickly.
-1. **Error prone**: If a step is skipped or a parameter is misplaced it could cause the deployment to fail, or worse, take down the website entirely.
+1. **Error-prone**: If a step is skipped or a parameter is misplaced it could cause the deployment to fail, or worse, take down the website entirely.
 1. **Non-reproducible**: You have no way of knowing which steps were followed, or who executed them.

 Basically, manual processes violate the prime directive of DevOps, that everything should be automated.

 So now it is time to take the next step.
 You are going to use `GitHub Actions` to deploy your static deployment each time a commit is pushed to your fork of the jwt-pizza repository.

-## Create the GitHubAction workflow
+## Create the GitHub Action workflow

 Here are the steps to make the automation magic happen.